tayylorngo/Amazing-Memory-Game/README.md

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

   If I had more time to work on this project, I would want to store players' scores in their own leaderboard so they can go back and play again and again to improve their scores.
 I would want to use local storage to store the players' scores in their own browser so they can go back and see their scores.
+I would also want to difficulty levels where players can select between different levels which would impact the playback speed of the sounds accordingly.
+To take this up a notch, if I had adequate time, I would look into storing players' scores onto an online database where players can see other people's scores and compete against each other.
+I think this would give the game a really unique and enjoyable "multiplayer" feel.

 ## License

-    Copyright [YOUR NAME]
+    Copyright [Taylor Ngo]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.